 Is the policy having the desired effect?

-For example, perhaps a policy was put in place to improve employee safety.
-If employees are following the policy but accidents are still occurring at the same rate, it’s time to examine how you can change the policy to be more effective.
+For example, you implemented a policy to improve employee safety.
+The employees are following it but accidents are still happening at the same rate.
+Clearly, the policy is not doing what it's supposed to and it's not having the desired effect.

 Are the policies and procedures current and relevant?

-If policies and procedures refer back to old structures or technology, employees are more likely to ignore them or think that they don’t matter.
+You want to make sure your policies and procedures align with the way your current systems and structures actually operate.
+If your policies and procedures refer back to old structures or technology — remember what we said about floppy disks and fax machines? — employees are more likely to ignore them because they think they don't matter.

-For example, perhaps your company has adopted flexible work arrangements, but your attendance and tardiness policy still revolves around old standard hours.
-You will need to update that to reflect the current system and make the new expectations clear.
+For example, let's say your company has adopted flexible remote and work-from-home arrangements, or flex scheduling.
+But your attendance and tardiness policies still revolve around the old standard schedule.
+You need to update that policy to reflect your new work system, and make those new expectations clear.

 How to Update Policies